20 seconds by cncdivi

 Why is Tool Stickout Important?

+Why is Tool Stickout so important when calculating Feeds and Speeds?
 Tool Stickout is one of the largest variables governing tool deflection.
 If you press on the tip of a tool with your finger, you can probably see it deflect, especially if it is a smaller diameter tool.
 It isn’t hard to see that the more the tool sticks out, the easier it is to deflect.
 The last piece of the puzzle is that excessive tool deflection causes extreme tool wear.
 Uh oh, now you’re seeing why stickout is important, right?

 How Much Stickout is Too Much?

 Somewhere early in my machining background I internalized the virtues of minimizing tool stick out.
 I remember very early purchasing a set of screw machine length twist drills just because they were shorter and less likely to flex than the jobber length many are used to from the hardware store.
 I could see and feel the difference quite easily.
 I also don’t buy many long cutters–they cost more money and you’re tempted to hang those lovely flutes out there too far.

 But, not everyone has had the evils of excess stickout ingrained.
 Recently I was reading a post over on PM by a machinist who was unhappy at G-Wizard because he’d broken his endmill after running some feeds and speeds he got from it.
 Not a happy story.
 I hate breaking a cutter, although for me, it mostly happens when I fat finger an MDI move and rapid into something, LOL!
 BTW, I’ve trained myself just not to use G00 in MDI.
 Life’s too short, but I can be patient while the machine moves at a feedrate that is slow enough I can press the big red sphicter button if I screw up the MDI.